nboltralik/UA-Research/README.md

 `root -b -q -x 'minimize.cpp("10_events.ascii", "eventResults.root", .9)'`

-using your event file name, the desired results file name and quantum efficiency.
+using your event file name, the desired results file name, and quantum efficiency.

 It will print the results of each Event under the two hypotheses and give you a TTree containing them.